airswap/airswap-about/make-liquidity/run-a-server.md

-Servers implement the [Quote](../system/apis.md#quote-api) and [Order](../system/apis.md#order-api) APIs using [JSON-RPC 2.0](http://www.jsonrpc.org/specification) over HTTP.
-To be accessible by other applications and websites, these servers run at public endpoints with [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) enabled.
-Each endpoint (locator) is set on the _Indexer_ contract that takers query to find counterparties based on the tokens they wish to trade.
+Servers implement the [Quote](../system/apis.md#quote-api) and [Order](../system/apis.md#order-api) APIs using [JSON-RPC over HTTP](https://www.jsonrpc.org/historical/json-rpc-over-http.html) POST requests.
+To be accessible by other applications and websites, servers run at public endpoints with [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) enabled.
+Each endpoint (locator) is added to the _Indexer_ contract that takers query to find counterparties based on the tokens they wish to trade.

 # Introduction

 AirSwap liquidity providers are **makers**, generally online and quoting, with **takers** on the other side of each trade.
-At the lower protocol level, where the software used by makers and takers interacts with Ethereum, there are **signers**, who set and cryptographically sign terms (an order), and **senders** who submit those terms for execution and settlement on the Swap contract.
+At the lower protocol level, where the software used by makers and takers interacts with Ethereum, there are **signers**, who set and cryptographically sign terms (an order), and **senders** who submit those terms for settlement on the Swap contract.
 Within the [AirSwap](https://instant.airswap.io/) system, a Server is always the **signer** and a taker is always the **sender**.

 - **Orders** are signed and executable trades and **Quotes** are indicative prices.
 Servers should provide both.
 - **Intent** is a signal to takers that a server is trading specific tokens, including contact information (locator), without pricing.